unicitynetwork/.github/profile/README.md

 ## 🚀 Welcome to Unicity

-Welcome to **Unicity**, the first blockchain platform in which all execution is off-chain.
+Welcome to **Unicity**, the first blockchain platform in which all execution happens off-chain.
 Assets are minted off-chain, transfers happen off-chain and smart contracts or "agents" execute off-chain, and the blockchain is reduced to an infrastructure that (by enforcement of non-forking) prevents double spending of off-chain assets.

-All blockchain designs Bitcoin, Ethereum, L1s L2s, rollups, sidechains etc. have followed the same core design principle for the last 17 years.
+All blockchain designs - Bitcoin, Ethereum, L1s, L2s, rollups, sidechains etc have followed the same core design principle for the last 17 years.
 There is a an append-only shared ledger of assets with computation happening sequentially on assets in the same shared statespace, leading inevitably to competition for resources.
 Unicity is a fundamental redesign.
 All assets exist off-chain, and each asset is its own ledger with only aggregate state transitions recorded on-chain.
 This architectural shift unlocks off-chain computation giving orders of magnitude higher throughput and massively reduced friction for users, developers and agents.

 ### How to Start Mining in 5 minutes
 1. Generate a wallet and mining address with one click by using the offline wallet here https://unicitynetwork.github.io/offlinewallet/